chinmayprele/chinmayprele.github.io/instructionsForABadDay.md

 Silence left to its own devices, breed’s silence.

 So speak and be heard.
-One word after the next, express yourself and put your life into context – if you find that no one is listening, be loud.
+One word after the next, <b>express yourself and put your life into context</b> – if you find that no one is listening, be loud.
 Make noise.
 Stand in poise and be open.
 Hope in these situations is not enough and you will need someone to lean on.